-Although fighting styles have existed since the cave-man (which is what we often see on TV), traditional martial arts signifies a specialized training system that has been developed for over 700 years.
+Although fighting styles have existed since the cave-man, traditional martial arts signifies a specialized training system that has been developed for over 1,000 years.
 This advanced training system does not only consist of rigorous physical development and self-defense, but also emphasizes mental and emotional preparation to cope with the daily anxiety of battle and possible death.
 In times of conflict, martial artists are taught to remain calm and clear-headed without excessive use of energy.
 In times of peace, martial artists demonstrate exceptional self-control and discipline, as well as leadership skills seldom seen among civilians.
 In Japan, the samurai developed a code of ethics that solidified their function in society as positive role models and leaders of their community.
 This code of ethics termed Bushido, the Way of the Warrior, includes the virtues of compassion, justice, self-control and honesty.
-Bushido describes a lifestyle of excellence in order to train the body to become fit and healthy, to strengthen the spirit to become bold and fearless, and to tame the mind so it can attain inner peace amidst war.
+Bushido describes a lifestyle of excellence in order to train the body to become fit and healthy, to strengthen the spirit to become bold and fearless, and to tame the mind, so that it may attain inner peace amidst war.

 There is no doubt that we live in constant struggle: sometimes it manifests in the streets, but more often we find ourselves battling a school exam, facing an angry boss, reliving past trauma, or feeling apprehension for the future.
 Traditional martial arts use mind-body practices to focus the mind in order to master emotions rather than be enslaved by them.
 We must be prepared with the appropriate tools and techniques to overcome our fear and negative thought patterns.
 In doing so, we can remain in-control when faced with difficult circumstances and reduce our risk for exacerbating the situation.